-In 2022, American Airlines completely overhauled its AAdvantage loyalty program.
-Now those pursuing AAdvantage elite status need to focus on just one thing: Loyalty Points.
-In this comprehensive guide, we look at the many ways to earn Loyalty Points — what counts and what doesn't — to help you on your way toward AAdvantage elite status.
+If you're after American Airlines AAdvantage® elite status, you'll need to focus on one thing: Loyalty Points.
+In this comprehensive guide, we look at the many ways to earn American Airlines Loyalty Points — what counts and what doesn't — to help you on your way toward AAdvantage elite status.

-Let's dig into the many ways to earn American Airlines Loyalty Points — and the ways that don't yield any elite status earnings.
+Let's dig into the many ways to earn American Airlines Loyalty Points — and the ways that yield AAdvantage miles but no elite status earnings.

 What Are American Airlines Loyalty Points?

-On March 1, 2022, American Airlines completely overhauled its loyalty program (AAdvantage) and introduced Loyalty Points.
-Now, Loyalty Points are now the single metric you need to follow when pursuing elite status with AA.
+On March 1, 2022, American Airlines completely overhauled its AAdvantage loyalty program and introduced Loyalty Points.
+Ever since that shakeup, Loyalty Points have been the single metric you need to accrue to earn AAdvantage elite status.

-You'll need to earn the following amounts of Loyalty Points for the status tiers in American Airlines AAdvantage going forward:
+You'll need to earn the following amounts of Loyalty Points for the status tiers in American Airlines AAdvantage:

 - Gold: 40,000 Loyalty Points